mikeathan/nodeherder/README.md

-fix creator and editor layout sizing in condition/action fix creator laout, add button to create we trigger acordion fix device card in dahsboard switch from offline to online if automaiton save failed, display error response in actions we need name of device else we dont know
+fix creator and editor layout sizing in condition/action fix creator laout, add button to create we trigger acordion fix device card in dahsboard switch from offline to online if automation save failed, display error response in actions we need name of device else we dont know